lilymedina/lilymedina.github.io/_pages/research.md

 - *Marching for Change: Quantifying the Effects of Women's Rights Protests on Legislation and Femicide in Mexico*
   with Johanna Reyes
   Early draft available upon request

-- *NextGenC: Survey on Youth Political Participation in Intermediate Cities in Colombia*
-  In the field